Botomy/Botomy/botomy-wiki/docs/getting-started/quickstart-tutorial.md

 ## Next Steps

-- Review [Basic Gameplay](/docs/game-play/basic-gameplay) for all available moves
+- Review [How to Play](/docs/gameplay/how-to-play) for all available moves
 - Join our [Discord](https://discord.gg/TTdkaA63zX) for help and to share your bots!